Frequently asked questions (FAQ)

 - the role played by police corruption in protecting those responsible for the murder from being brought to justice and the failure to confront that corruption; and

 - the incidence of connections between private investigators, police officers and journalists at the News of the World and other parts of the media and alleged corruption involved in the linkages between them.

-Q: How is it doing this?
+Q: How did it do this?

-In order to achieve this purpose, the Independent Panel is:
+In order to achieve this the Panel:

 - The Metropolitan Police;

 - The Crown Prosecution Service and the Attorney General’s Office;

 - The Police Complaints Authority (as it was then);

 (c) interviewed and received relevant information from individuals who were willing to provide that information;

 (d) briefed members of the family through its Report which was made available first to the family, the Home Secretary and Parliament and published on this website;